 While the environment we create is appropriate for most, it is not appropriate for all.
-Successful AQ students are in good physical and emotional health and have an interest in immersing themselves fully in our community.
+Successful AQ students are in good physical, and emotional health and have an interest in immersing themselves fully in our community.
+AQ is not a therapeutic program, so our experience is inappropriate for those experiencing behavioral, motivational, mental health, substance abuse, self-harm, or eating disorder issues (Please contact us prior to applying if you have experienced any of the above within 12 months of the scheduled program start date.)
 AQ students are excited to learn new skills, experience new places and are capable of working positively within a close-knit team even when tired.
-They are enthusiastic, well mannered and have a healthy dose of curiosity.
-While it’s natural for new students to be a little nervous before joining our team, AQ is not appropriate for anyone dealing with behavioral, motivational, or rehabilitation issues.
+They are enthusiastic, well mannered, and have a healthy dose of curiosity.

 5. Understand our expectations

-We try to avoid calling them rules at ActionQuest; we prefer to refer to them as “agreements” because this is a common code of conduct that we all live by.
+We try to avoid calling them rules at ActionQuest; we prefer to refer to them as “agreements” because this is a common code of conduct by which we all live.